Nurse Lucy Letby ‘told off’ colleague over shout for help, murder trial hears

 She said they were feeding infants in opposite corners of the room when an alarm monitor sounded at the cot where Letby was.

-Giving evidence from behind a screen on Monday, Miss Walker said the alarm indicated oxygen levels had fallen.
+Giving evidence from behind a screen on Monday, Ms Walker said the alarm indicated oxygen levels had fallen.

-Letby stopped the feed through a breathing tube, commenced “gentle stimulation” of the baby and, when that did not work, she gave oxygen via a facial mask, Miss Walker said.
+Ms Letby stopped the feed through a nasogastric tube, commenced “gentle stimulation” of the baby and, when that did not work, she gave oxygen via a facial mask, Ms Walker said.

 She said the baby did not respond to the oxygen at first and she shouted for help as a nurse walked past the door.